TJ Martin

-Thomas McKay Martin Jr. (born September 7, 1979), known professionally as T. J. Martin, is an American filmmaker.
+Thomas McKay Martin Jr. (born September 7, 1979), known professionally as TJ Martin, is an American filmmaker.
 Martin's film Undefeated (2011), for which he was co-director, co-editor, and co-cinematographer, won the 2012 Academy Award for Best Documentary Feature, making Martin the first film director of African-American descent to win an Academy Award for a feature-length film.

 Martin's film LA 92 (2017), for which he was co-director and co-editor, won the 2017 Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking.

 Martin co-directed the documentary film Tina (2021) about the life of singer Tina Turner, for which he was nominated for a Primetime Emmy Award for Outstanding Directing for a Documentary/Nonfiction Program.

+In 2023, he founded production company Everyone Else with filmmaking partner Dan Lindsay.

 Early life

 Martin was born on September 7, 1979, in Seattle, Washington, to singer Tina Bell (1957–2012) and guitarist Tommy Martin (1958–2019), both members of the late punk/early grunge Seattle band Bam Bam.
 Martin's mother was African-American and his father was white.
 Martin is also of Native American, Scandinavian, Chinese and Jewish origin.

 Martin graduated from Roosevelt High School in Seattle and went on to attend Fairhaven College at Western Washington University, where he studied American Cultural Studies, graduating in 2005.
 While there, Martin co-directed his first film, the feature documentary A Day in the Hype of America (2002), concerning the hysteria around the Y2K problem, which won Best Documentary at the 2002 Rhode Island International Film Festival.
 Martin then directed short films such as Loves Martha and On the Rocks, the latter is a docudrama about drug and alcohol addiction.